Naturalsoul/VotingApp-nodejs/README.md

 # VotingApp using NodeJS

-This a Basejump from [FreeCodeCamp](www.freecodecamp.com) who challenge to use NodeJS and other stuff to complete it.
+This is a Basejump of [FreeCodeCamp](www.freecodecamp.com) who challenge to use NodeJS and other stuff to complete it.

 ## About
 This allows you to register, make a poll and vote.
 The theme of the poll can be any and give you all the options you